 Toledo is known as the “Water Recreation Capital of the Midwest” for good reason.
 The opportunities for water-based recreation on Lake Erie, and the number of nearby rivers means that you can spend all summer out on the water and never get bored.
 There are also nine Metroparks of the Toledo Area.
 Wiregrass Lake is the newest of these to be opened to the public, and includes a lake with a public dock for canoe and kayak launches.
 The Oak Openings Preserve is a truly spectacular, desert-like environment right in Toledo.
 The combination of sand dunes sitting next to low areas rich with orchids make the area fascinating to those who enjoy seeing the miracles of nature.

-When we take a look at the two-bedroom comparison from March to April, Toledo experienced a 0.37% increase for the price of a two-bedroom apartment.
-The rent price for a Toledo two-bedroom apartments currently stands at $806.0.
+When we take a look at the two-bedroom comparison from July to August, Toledo experienced a 0.0% decrease for the price of a two-bedroom apartment.
+The rent price for a Toledo two-bedroom apartments currently stands at $741.0.

 More key findings include: